 Next summer, the Congregation plans to organize a Luther Festival or a seminar with a recreational program in Anapa or Blagoveshchenskaya, famous health resorts.

-Four members of the Congregation will be students of the Theological Institute of The Church of Ingria (two in the Master’s program and two in the Beginning Theological Course).
+Four members of the Congregation will be students of the Theological Institute of The Church of Ingria (two in the Master’s program and two in the Initial Theological Course).

 Information provided by Rev. Pavel Tkachenko.
 Photo credits: Rt.
 Rev. Ivan Laptev